-The Gateway Corridor is a transitway corridor being considered for development that runs generally along Interstate 94, Hudson Road and U.S. Highway 12 from Manning Avenue to downtown St. Paul.
+The Gateway Corridor is a transitway corridor being considered for development that runs generally along Hudson Road from Manning Avenue to downtown St. Paul.
 The Gateway Corridor is the only corridor in the Twin Cities metropolitan area that connects urban, suburban and rural communities across two states, Minnesota and Wisconsin.

 Yes.
 In a 2013 survey of Washington County residents, ease of travel by public transit was cited as a greater problem than taxes or foreclosed properties.
 A statewide survey indicates nearly 80% of Minnesotans agree the state would benefit from an expanded and improved public transit system.
 Source: Minneapolis Regional and St. Paul Area Chambers of Commerce.

-Almost 300,000 people live along the corridor, and nearly 90,000 vehicles cross the St. Croix River Bridge into the Gateway Corridor each day.
-Traveling west, the number of vehicles increases to 150,000 before reaching downtown St. Paul.
-In addition to the high traffic volume, the Gateway Corridor also is home to some of Minnesotaís largest corporations and employers, including Imation, 3M, The Hartford Financial, Ecolab, and Securian Financial.
-The population of the corridor is expected to grow 30 percent (90,000 people) by 2030.
-Another 30,000 jobs are expected by 2030.
-The Minnesota Department of Transportation has no road improvements or expansions planned before 2030 for I-94 between St. Paul and the St. Croix River.
+The Gateway Corridor is experiencing, and is predicted to continue experiencing, growth in population and jobs.
+The Gateway Corridor is home to some of Minnesotaís largest corporations and employers, including 3M, Ecolab, and Securian Financial.
+The Minnesota Department of Transportation has no major road improvements or expansions planned before 2030 for I-94 between St. Paul and the St. Croix River.
 Alternatives are needed to manage the growth.

 A two-year Alternatives Analysis, completed in 2013, showed transit needs of the corridor can best be met on an alignment along Hudson Road for bus rapid transit (BRT) or light rail transit (LRT) that connects the eastern metro area to the regionís transit system via Union Depot in downtown St. Paul.
 The transit mode, BRT, was determined as part of the Draft Environmental Impact Statement study.
 The study is expected to conclude in 2015.

-The Environmental Impact Statement is looking at 12 proposed station sites, in addition to Union Depot in downtown St. Paul.
-They are: Mounds Blvd, Earl St., Etna Street, White Bear Ave., Sun Ray, 3M, Landfall, Crossroads/Oak Business Park, Guardian Angles Church, Keats Ave., Manning Ave.
+The Environmental Impact Statement is looking at 13 proposed station sites, in addition to Union Depot in downtown St. Paul.
+They are: Mounds Blvd, Earl Street, Etna Street, White Bear Avenue, Sun Ray, 3M, Landfall, Crossroads/Oak Business Park, Guardian Angles Church, Keats Avenue, Settlers Ridge Pkwy, and Manning Avenue.

 Yes, the Gateway Corridor connects to other transitways.
 Along the preferred route, bus connections are, or will be, available into areas outside the station.
 The line terminates at Union Depot in downtown St. Paul where convenient transfers can be made to the Green Line LRT, Amtrak, city buses, skyways, and bike trails.
 The Green Line travels to Target Field Station in Minneapolis where connections can be made daily to approximately 1,900 buses and 450 trains, including the Blue Line (Hiawatha LRT), which travels to the international airport, and Northstar Commuter Rail.
 Additional connections are in various stages of development.
 From Union Depot, the Red Rock Corridor would connect with communities between St. Paul and Hastings; the Rush Line would connect communities between St. Paul and the northeast suburbs.
 At Target Field Station, the Green Line would continue to Eden Prairie in the Southwest Corridor, and the Blue Line would continue to Brooklyn Park in the Bottineau Transitway.
 More information.